lwf/bosun-monitor.github.io/configuration.md

 * squelch: see [alert squelch](#squelch)
 * stateFile: bosun state file, defaults to `bosun.state`
 * unknownTemplate: name of the template for unknown alerts
-* webDir: directory with template and static assets, defaults to `web`

 ### macro